mmomtchev/Forez/README.md

 De la Mure's account of Willelme is particularly confusing.
 According to the 1675 edition, there are two successive counts, Gillin (Vuildelin) and Willelme, but the authors of the 1860 conclude that this must be the same person.

 He is one of the leaders of the First Crusade of Godfrey of Bouillon.
-He is not directly related to the other Forez knights who were from the second Forez house.
+He is a member of the first house.
+The other three successive crusading knights descend from him on their maternal side through Ide of Forez.
+Ide of Forez is Willelme's grand-daughter and Guy I of Forez's grand-mother.

 (*!! check William of Tyre, he may be mentioned*)